explaingit

 USE CASE 1

-Train a robot arm to pick up objects using recorded human demonstrations.
+Train a robot arm to pick up objects by recording human demonstrations and running imitation learning

 USE CASE 2